bowang-lab/AGILE/README.md

 ```
 ### Pre-training

-To pre-train AGILE with your own data, you can modify the configurations in `config_pretrain.yaml`.
-The pretraining is inherited from
+The continuous pretraining of AGILE is inherited from [MolCLR](https://www.nature.com/articles/s42256-022-00447-x), the pre-trained MolCLR models can be found in [link](https://github.com/yuyangw/MolCLR).
+To pre-train with your own data, you can modify the configurations in `config_pretrain.yaml`.
 ```
 $ python pretrain.py config_pretrain.yaml
 ```